How to Use the Pen to Erase Ink in Windows 11

 Optional: Use Windows Registry Editor to Turn This Feature On or Off

-If you like, you can also change this setting using a tool called the Windows Registry Editor.
-This is a bit more advanced, so follow carefully:
+For those who prefer a more hands-on approach, you can also adjust this setting using the Windows Registry Editor.
+This is a bit more advanced, so follow carefully.

 How to Open Registry Editor

-Press Windows key + R, type regedit, and press Enter.
+Press the Windows key and R together, type ‘regedit’, and then press Enter.

 - Right-click on the Pen folder.